Sony IER-M9 | The High-end IEM From Sony

 There is no need introduction for Sony.
 Sony makes headphones for all types of people, all the way from casual listeners to audiophiles.
-So, you can get a decent and suitable headphone from Sony irrelevant to what your budget is.
+So, you can get decent and suitable headphones from Sony irrelevant to your budget is.
 What if you are a no-budget audiophile?
 You want the best and all you care is about raw performance.
 If you are, Sony got you covered with its IER-M9 in-ear monitors.
 This headphone is priced at 1000$.
 So, you can already guess that this is not your regular pair of headphones.
 These are equipped with five drivers per earpiece which will elevate your listening experience.
 This is a high-end IEM from Sony and it is capable to compete with other dominating IEMs in the market.
 Everything about this IEM (In-ear monitor) are worth mentioning.
-So, let’s see what makes this headphone so great.
+So, let’s see what makes these headphones so great.

 Treat yourself with Sony WH-1000XM3, The Bose Killer Headphone

 The packing is premium, so unboxing it will give you a very pleasant feel.
 Inside the box, you will find accessories for the headphone itself and a lot of extra accessories which is great.
 The packaging includes 6 pairs of Triple Comfort ear tips and 7 pairs of Hybrid ear tips, a total of 13 pairs of ear tips to ensure the best fitting for every ear size.
 You will find a 3.4mm default cable and another 4.4mm cable which you can use to plug into higher quality audio sources.
-The packaging also includes a premium hard case to ensure the headphones full protection while carrying it.
+The packaging also includes a premium hard case to ensure the headphone’s full protection while carrying it.

 Build and Design